minio/docs/source/reference/minio-cli/minio-mc/mc-retention.rst

 .. start-mc-retention-desc

-The :mc:`mc retention` command configures the Write-Once Read-Many (WORM) object lock settings for an object or object(s) in a bucket.
+The :mc:`mc retention` command configures the :ref:`Write-Once Read-Many (WORM) locking <minio-object-locking>` settings for an object or object(s) in a bucket.
 You can also set the default object lock settings for a bucket, where all objects without explicit object lock settings inherit the bucket default.

 .. end-mc-retention-desc

+To lock an object under :ref:`legal hold <minio-object-locking-legalhold>`, use :mc:`mc legalhold`.

 .. note::